-Finally, we illustrate our theoretical results in an extensive simulation study and apply our framework to reanalyze a panel-based experiment.
-The simulation study shows the validity of our finite population central limit theorems under a variety of assumptions about the underlying potential outcomes and assignment mechanism.
-We confirm that conservative tests based on the asymptotic approximation to the randomization distribution of our nonparametric estimator control size well and have good rejection rates against a variety of alternatives.
-We finish by reanalyzing an experiment conducted in \cite{AndreoniSamuelson(06)}, which studies cooperative behavior in game theory.
-The experiment has a natural panel structure.
-Each participant played a twice-repeated prisoners' dilemma many times, and the payoff structure of the game was randomly varied across each play.
+Finally, we illustrate our theoretical results in a simulation study and apply our framework to reanalyze a panel-based experiment.
+The simulation study illustrates our finite population central limit theorems under a variety of assumptions about the underlying potential outcomes and assignment mechanism.
+We confirm that conservative tests based on the limiting distribution of our nonparametric estimator control size well and have good rejection rates against a variety of alternatives.
+We finish by reanalyzing a panel experiment conducted in \cite{AndreoniSamuelson(06)}, which studies cooperative behavior in game theory and is a natural application of our methods.
+Participants in the experiment played a twice-repeated prisoners' dilemma many times, and payoff structure of the game was randomly varied across plays.
+The sequential nature of the experiment raises the possibility that past assignments may impact future actions as participants learn about the structure of the game over time.
+For example, the random variation in the payoff structure may induce participants to explore possible strategies.
+This motivates us to analyze the experiment using our methods that are robust to possible dynamic causal effects.
 We confirm the authors' original hypothesis that the payoff structure of the twice repeated prisoners' dilemma has significant contemporaneous effects on cooperative behavior.